 - Seek support: If you need more help to establish feeding positions and techniques, seek support from a certified lactation consultant.

 Breastfeeding Positions For Women With Small Breasts

 You may feed in any comfortable position for you and your baby.
+Your position doesn’t matter.
+Get comfortable and be prepared to be in that position for a while.
 Laid-back breastfeeding is recommended for all mothers in the initial stages regardless of breast size.
 You may try various breastfeeding positions to find the comfortable one.
-You may read more about the various breastfeeding positions and techniques here.
+Your baby’s position matters to get a deep latch.

 Tips For Breastfeeding From Small Breasts